Mihonarium/hass-spatial-lights-card/README.md

 ## ToDo
 - [ ] Think about adding arbitraryhe sensors display
 - [ ] Think about adding arbitrary templates/HTML
-- [ ] Fix t bug where too many preset/live lights on the desktop get displayed under the color wheel in a way that enlarges the color wheel area and makes the sliders smaller
+- [ ] Fix the bug where too many preset/live lights on the desktop get displayed under the color wheel in a way that enlarges the color wheel area and makes the sliders smaller

-**You're all set!** 🎉